dfinity/examples/motoko/basic_bitcoin/README.md

    (so-called P2TR key path spend, but untweaked).
 The advantage of this approach compared to P2TR script spends is its significantly smaller fee per transaction because checking the transaction signature is analogous to P2PK but uses Schnorr instead of ECDSA.
+The limitation of untweaked P2TR addresses is that they cannot be used with scripts.
 IMPORTANT: Note that [BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#cite_note-23) advises against using taproot addresses that can be spent with an untweaked key.
 This precaution is to prevent attacks that can occur when creating